delfick/photons/docs/start/tile_animations.rst

   blinking_pixels -- boolean -- default true
     Whether pixels should randomly blink as they are moving down.

+tile_dice_roll
+  This does a roll of a dice following by choosing a number to be displayed on all the tiles

+  The following are options available for this animation:

+  num_iterations -- int -- default 1
+    How many rolls to perform.
+By default we only do one roll

+  roll_time -- float -- default 2
+    The number of seconds to roll the dice for before choosing a number

+  dice_color -- hsbk dictionary -- default 200, 1, 1, 3500
+    The color of the dots on the dice

 Starting an animation programmatically
 --------------------------------------